Aurora Solar Thermal Power Project

-On 5 April 2019, South Australian Energy Minister Dan van Holst Pellekaan announced the cancellation of the project.
+On April 5, 2019, South Australian Energy Minister Dan van Holst Pellekaan announced the cancellation of the project.

 Project announcement and original timeline

-Then premier of South Australia, Jay Weatherill announced on 14 August 2017 that construction would commence in 2018 and was expected to be completed in 2020.
+Then premier of South Australia, Jay Weatherill announced in August 2017 that construction would begin in 2018 and was expected to be completed in 2020.
 It was expected to cost A$650M to build, including a A$110M loan from the Federal Government.
 SolarReserve had a contract to supply all of the electricity required by the state government's offices from this power project.

-The plant received formal development approval from the state government on 9 January 2018.
-At that time, finance was not yet all in place, but SolarReserve still anticipated commencing construction in mid-2018 and taking 650 workers two and a half years to build it.
+The plant received formal development approval from the state government in January 2018.
+At that time, finance was not yet all in place, but SolarReserve still anticipated starting construction in mid-2018 and taking 650 workers two and a half years to build it.

 On 5 April 2019, South Australian Energy Minister Dan van Holst Pellekaan announced that he had been contacted by SolarReserve who said the project would not be going ahead.